Tandavaa/XianCangZai/src/site/notes/Xiancangzai/半每解 ‖ Tandava.md

 [^3]: Gajahasta 为 Gaja（大象）与 Hasta（手臂）的复合，以其手势形似象鼻故名（见下图）。见 [Gajahasta](https://www.hindupedia.com/en/Gajahasta) <br/>![](https://www.hindupedia.com/images/7/77/Gajahasta.jpg)
 [^4]: 「The Apasmāra should be made in the *chatustāla* measurement, with two arms, two eyes, with the face downcast or looking up and should be holding in his left hand a cobra with uplifted hood.」见 T. A. Gopinatha Rao: [*Elements of Hindu Iconography*](https://books.google.com.tw/books?id=e7mP3kDzGuoC&lpg=PP1&pg=PA227#v=onepage&q=227&f=false)。下图为 Apasmara。<br/>![](https://live.staticflickr.com/7264/7803676180_b167290a10_b.jpg)
 [^5]: 「Shiva is shown perfectly balanced, with his right leg planted on the demon of darkness (Apasmara), stamping out ignorance.」见 [*Shiva as Lord of the Dance (Nataraja)*]( https://www.artic.edu/artworks/24548/shiva-as-lord-of-the-dance-nataraja#:~:text=Shiva%20is%20shown%20perfectly%20balanced%2C%20with%20his%20right%20leg%20planted%20on%20the%20demon%20of%20darkness%20(Apasmara)%2C%20stamping%20out%20ignorance.)。
+[^6]: 「The prabha or the aureola is surmounted all round with flames of fire similar to the one which is held in His hand and the Silparatna states that this prabha is the ravi-marulala or the sun’s disc.」见 M. A. Dorai Rangaswamy: [*The Religion and Philosophy of Tevaram*](https://www.wisdomlib.org/hinduism/book/tevaram-religion-and-philosophy/d/doc421162.html#:~:text=The%20prabha%20or%20the%20aureola%20is%20surmounted%20all%20round%20with%20flames%20of%20fire%20similar%20to%20the%20one%20which%20is%20held%20in%20His%20hand%20and%20the%20Silparatna%20states%20that%20this%20prabha%20is%20the%20ravi%2Dmarulala%20or%20the%20sun%E2%80%99s%20disc.)
+[^7]: 「After inventing the Recakas, Aṅgahāras and Piṇḍīs, Śiva communicated them to the sage Taṇḍu who in his turn made out of them dance together with songs and instrumental music; and hence this dance is known as Tāṇḍava (i.e. of Taṇḍu’s creation).」见 [*Natya Shastra*](https://www.wisdomlib.org/hinduism/book/the-natyashastra/d/doc209696.html#:~:text=their%20own%20banners.-,263%2D264.,-After%20inventing%20the) Chapter IV: 263-264.
+[^8]: 「The name of the dance is simply identical with the Tamil word *tāṇṭavam* which means 'leaping, jumping' (derived from *tāṛṇṭu-* ‘to jump, leap across, jump over, dance', cf. *Dravidian Etymological Dictionary* 2578).」见 Kamil V. Zvelebil: [*Ananda-Tandava of Siva-Sadanrttamurti*](https://archive.org/details/acc.no.25327anandatandavaofsivasadanrttamurti1985/page/n13/mode/2up#:~:text=the%20hard%20philological,means%27leaping%2C%20jumping%27)